stevenbong96/NoteGen/README.md

 ![Steps Installation](./Images/steps.JPG)

 ## Usage
 If there is any confusion in using this application, then users can utitlize the video on this repository.
 This generator has a very straight forward UX/UI design, so it should be easy to use for variety users.
-However, the full video on showing how to use this team proile generator will be shown below:
+With that, the full video on showing how to use this team proile generator will be shown below:

 ![Example Instructions](./Images/demo.gif)